Curriculum

 G 1-2

-In term 1, Grade 1-2 students will continue to build on their Chinese vocabulary.
-They will focus on learning vocabulary, sentences, Chinese characters, songs, and dances relating to Chinese Zodiac animals.
-Students will be introduced to the legends and traditions of Chinese New Year and the Lantern Festival.
-They will also be provided with an opportunity to make related handcrafts.
+In term 2, students will expand their Chinese vocabulary, focusing on learning words, sentences, Chinese characters, songs, and dances related to animals.
+They will also learn about the legends and traditions of the Chinese Dragon Boat Festival and have the opportunity to create related handcrafts.

 G 3-4

-In term 1, Grade 3-4 students will continue to build on their Chinese vocabulary.
-They will focus on learning vocabulary, sentences, Chinese characters, and songs relating to seasons.
-Students will be introduced to the legends and traditions of Chinese New Year and the Lantern Festival.
-They will also be provided with an opportunity to make related handcrafts.
+In term 2, students will expand their Chinese vocabulary, concentrating on learning words, sentences, Chinese characters, and songs related to weather.
+They will also learn about the legends and traditions of the Chinese Dragon Boat Festival and have the opportunity to create related handcrafts.

 G 5-6

-In term 1, Grade 5-6 students will continue to build on their Chinese vocabulary.
-They will focus on learning vocabulary, sentences, Chinese characters, and songs relating to classroom routines and the names of subjects.
-Students will be introduced to the legends and traditions of Chinese New Year and the Lantern Festival.
-They will also be provided with an opportunity to make related handcraft.
+In term 2, students will continue to expand their Chinese vocabulary, focusing on words, sentences, Chinese characters, and songs related to school subjects.
+They will also learn about the legends and traditions of the Chinese Dragon Boat Festival and have the opportunity to create related handcrafts.

 RESPECTFUL RELATIONSHIPS